Ramsbury Manor: 20th and 21st centuries

-Sir Ernest Salter Wills, 3rd Baronet of Hazelwood, JP, CStJ, Lord Lieutenant for the County of Wiltshire (1930–1942) acquired Ramsbury Manor before he succeeded to the Baronetcy, inherited from his older brother, Sir Edward Channing Wills, 2nd Baronet, upon the death of their father, Sir Edward Payson Wills, KCB, JP, 1st Baronet, in 1910.
+Sir Ernest Salter Wills, 3rd Baronet of Hazelwood, Lord Lieutenant for the County of Wiltshire (1930–1942) acquired Ramsbury Manor before he succeeded to the Baronetcy, inherited from his older brother, Sir Edward Channing Wills, 2nd Baronet, upon the death of their father, Sir Edward Payson Wills, 1st Baronet, in 1910.
 In the early 1920s, Sir Ernest purchased the nearby Littlecote House.

 After the death of Sir Francis Burdett, 8th Baronet, in 1951, the house and much of its land were bought by the 7th Earl of Wilton, who sold the house and its surrounding land to industrialist William Rootes in 1958; he was created Baron Rootes, of Ramsbury in the County of Wiltshire, in 1959.
 After his death in December 1964, the estate was bought by the property developer Harry Hyams and was his home until his death in 2015.
 The purchase price was £650,000 and the Guinness Book of Records for 1966 described it as "the most expensive house in Britain".

 On 1 February 2006 the house was the scene of a major burglary by the Johnson Gang.
 The gang were caught and convicted; the prosecutor Paul Reid said: "This has been described as the most valuable domestic burglary ever committed in this country.
 The collection is described as priceless.
 There is a difficulty in putting a value on antiques and antiquities – some of them very precious and very rare – but it is tens of millions of pounds."
 In August 2008 the gang received long prison sentences.

-In his will, Hyams gave the house and his collections of fine art and cars to the nation via his Capricorn Foundation, in a bequest reported to be worth £450m.
+In his will, Hyams gave the house and his collections of fine art and cars to the nation via his Capricorn Foundation, in a bequest reported to be worth £450M.
+The foundation set up an incorporated charity, the Ramsbury Manor Foundation, in 2017 and transferred the estate to it in 2018.
+The two bodies have the same trustees and the Capricorn Foundation continues to fund the charity.

+Major external restoration, which included replacing the roof, began in 2019; in 2023 it was reported that this work, together with restoration of courtyard buildings to form an administrative centre, had cost £5M.
+In 2022, planning approval was sought for construction of a visitor centre in the courtyard, with a lecture theatre and exhibition space for cars and boats, and construction of a replacement estate yard.
+Historic England considered that, on balance, the plans were harmful to the historic environment of the site.